 The Independent Third-Party uses information contained in the NAIC Biographical Affidavit as a tool to perform an independent third-party verification to determine an individual’s fitness and propriety.
 The independent third-party verification may contain information bearing on the Affiant’s character, general reputation, personal characteristics, mode of living and credit standing (if required by the state).
-The Independent Third-Party Vendors shall use the independent third-party verification to create a background report (the “Background Report”).
+The Independent Third-Party Vendor shall use the independent third-party verification to create a background report (the “Background Report”).

 F. The Disclosure & Authorization Form is valid for a maximum of six months.
 Additionally, an Affiant may revoke the authorization at any time by delivering a written revocation to the Applicant Company.
 Refer to the Disclosure & Authorization Form for further information.

 G. The Background Reports are subject to the Fair Credit Reporting Act (“FCRA”).
 Pursuant to FCRA, the state departments of insurance and an Applicant Company who is seeking admission are “users” of consumer reports.
 The FCRA requires that the Applicant Company provide the Affiant with a copy of the “Summary of Your Rights Under the Fair Credit Reporting Act.”
-Applicant Company’s should provide a copy of the “Summary of Your Rights under the Fair Credit Reporting Act” to each Affiant.
-This summary can be found at the Federal Trade Commission (“FTC”) website.
+The Applicant Company should provide a copy of the “Summary of Your Rights under the Fair Credit Reporting Act” to each Affiant.
+This summary can be found at the Federal Trade Commission (“FTC") website.
 Background Reports are valid for six months from the signature date of the affidavit.
 Any alteration to the original biographical affidavit or updated signature will require a newly prepared background report.

 H. The Applicant Company and state departments of insurance are required to comply with FCRA, especially as it relates to confidentiality of the information contained in such consumer reports.
-To the extent required by law, the states and Third-Party Vendors should maintain the Background Reports procured under the Disclosure & Authorization Form as confidential.
-A copy of the FCRA is located at here.
+To the extent required by law, the states and Independent Third-Party Vendors should maintain the Background Reports procured under the Disclosure & Authorization Form as confidential.
+A copy of the FCRA is located here.

-I. The department of insurance in the state where an Applicant Company files, or intends to file an application and the Applicant Company may require the Background Report.
-An Affiant who desires a copy of their Background Report, may request a copy from the Applicant Company or the CRA as indicated on the Disclosure & Authorization Form.
+I. The department of insurance in the state where an Applicant Company files, or intends to file, an application and the Applicant Company may require the Background Report.
+An Affiant who desires a copy of their Background Report may request a copy from the Applicant Company or the CRA as indicated on the Disclosure & Authorization Form.
 Refer to the Disclosure & Authorization Form for further information.

-NAIC Biographical Affidavits must be completed on the most current form, in effect at the time the affidavit was signed and the affiant shall not sign the Affidavits more than six months before the date the Applicant Company files the application.
+NAIC Biographical Affidavits must be completed on the most current form, in effect at the time the affidavit was signed and the Affiant shall not sign the Affidavits more than six months before the date the Applicant Company files the application.
 Each question on the biographical affidavit must have a response.
 If an answer is “None”, then so state.
 Incomplete biographical affidavits could delay the background investigation report and result in a delay of the application review by the state.

 Disclaimer of Control, Biographical Affidavit, Group Cover Letter and Addendum Pages